Block basics

 {@var1}

-This syntax takes user-defined variables from an opening <block>
+This syntax takes user-defined variables from an opening <block> tag and

 inserts them into Macro Language expressions.
 This process, which results in our original